ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 the final output by first adding up their input shares locally, then combining the results to obtain the final output.

 Consider an illustrative example.
 Suppose there are three clients and two aggregators.
-Each client holds a positive integer, and our goal is to compute the sum of the inputs.
+Each client holds a single measurement in the form of a positive integer I, and our goal is to compute the sum of the measurements of all clients.
+Each client first maps its I into a Prio input x (in this case, x and I will be the same, but in more complicated cases, x might consist of multiple measurements).
 Using an additive secret-sharing scheme, the first client splits its input x[1] into a pair of integers x[1,1] and x[1,2] for which x[1] = x[1,1] + x[1,2] modulo a prime p.
 (For convenience, we will omit the the "mod p" in the rest of this section.)
 It then uploads x[1,1] to one sever x[1,2] to the other.
 The second client splits its input x[2] into x[2,1] and x[2,2], uploads them to the servers, and so on.

 Now the first aggregator is in possession of input shares x[1,1], x[2,1], and x[3,1], and the second aggregator is in possession of input shares x[1,2],